rahul-603/secure-payment-gateway/README.md

      ```

 3. **Set Up the Frontend**
-   - Navigate to the
+   - Navigate to the `frontend/` folder:

-frontend

- folder:
      ```bash
      cd frontend
      ```